Colorectal Cancer Screening (PDQ®)–Patient Version

 - Studies show that some screening tests for colorectal cancer help find cancer at an early stage and may decrease the number of deaths from the disease.

-- Four tests are used to screen for colorectal
+- Five types of tests are used to screen for colorectal

 - Fecal occult blood test